How Long Do No-See-Ums Live?

 What is the life cycle of no-see-ums?

 No-see-ums, also known as biting midges, have a complete metamorphosis, which means they go through four stages in their life cycle: egg, larva, pupa, and adult.
+Understanding the life cycle of no-see-ums can help in effectively managing and mitigating their presence:

 The complete life cycle of a no-see-um can take anywhere from two to six weeks, depending on the species and environmental conditions.